Analytic automorphism group and similar representation of analytic functions: Jordan decomposition and similarity classification of the representation of analytic functions on weighted Hardy spaces of polynomial growth

-As a corollary, we may characterize the similar classification of the representation of ${\rm Hol}(\overline{\mathbb{D}})$ on a weighted Hardy space $H^2_{\beta}$ of polynomial growth, which generalizes the main result of Jiang and Zheng in \cite{JZ}.
+As a corollary, we may characterize the similarity classification of the representation of $\textrm{Hol}(\overline{\mathbb{D}})$ on a weighted Hardy space $H^2_{\beta}$ of polynomial growth, which generalizes the main result of Jiang and Zheng in \cite{JZ}.